aymene69/twitter-islam-bot/README.md

 # twitter-islam-bot
-Twitter bot that uploads hadiths and Quran on a defined basis
+Twitter bot that uploads hadiths and Quran on a defined basis.

+It sends once a Black video with random ayas (not randomly exactly, but ayas starting from a random position. i.e: surah 2 starting from 255) and a hadith twice everyday.

 # Usage
 You need to get Mutagen and tweepy libraries for Python, and ffmpeg in your PATH.